Medline ® Abstract for Reference 68

 of 'Treatment of relapsed or refractory mantle cell lymphoma'

-Patterns and outcome of relapse after autologous stem cell transplantation for mantle cell lymphoma.
+Efficacy of high-dose therapy and hematopoietic stem cell transplantation for mantle cell lymphoma.